celsiusnarhwal/3515.games/tinkering/secrets.md

 Or, ideally, switch to a hosting provider that doesn't suck. 🙃

-[^1]: Truthfully, this may be a holdover from when 3515.games' repository was private during its initial development and thus required authentication to access.
+[^1]: Truthfully, `GITHUB_TOKEN` may be a holdover from when 3515.games' repository was private during its initial development and thus required authentication to access.
 You may be able to get away with not providing this.
 Who knows.
 I haven't tested it. lmao